ehmpathy/declastruct/readme.md

 ✅ **type-safe** — full TypeScript support with domain objects

-✅ **idempotent** — safe to run plans multiple times
+✅ **idempotent** — safe to plan and apply repeatedly

-✅ **observable** — see exactly what will change before applying
+✅ **observable** — see exactly what would change if you apply

-✅ **composable** — reuse domain objects and operations across application code and resource management
+✅ **composable** — reuse domain objects and operations across application code and declarative instructions

 ✅ **pit-of-success** — enforced best practices via idempotent dao interfaces